An iconic location in the Cité Universitaire de Paris, linking Cambodia and France through culture, history and education.

-An Emblematic Architecture
+An Iconic Architecture

 The Renaissance in 2004

-A Center of Cultural Life
+A Cultural Life Center

 The House also hosts contemporary and traditional dance performances with the Twins Provost or Tep Monorom , artistic creation workshops, and meetings with Cambodian personalities, offering residents and visitors an immersion in Khmer culture .